Multi-Representation Geometric Hierarchy Fusion: An Implicit-Submap Driven Framework for Resilient 3D Place Recognition: EXPERIMENTAL RESULTS AND ANALYSES

-Our feature extraction method is manually applied to the sub-maps derived from the accumulated point clouds.
-To benchmark our approach, we selected five handcrafted feature extraction methods for comparison on the evaluated datasets.
-These methods are: Scan Context++~\cite{ref56}, M2DP~\cite{ref54}, NDT~\cite{ref81}, BoW3D~\cite{ref82}, and STD~\cite{ref18}.
-Among them, M2DP, NDT, BoW3D, and STD can be applied directly to the accumulated sub-maps.
-To ensure a fair comparison, we also applied the Scan Context++ method to the sub-maps.
-For this purpose, we re-projected the accumulated sub-map points onto the middle frame of the sub-map to simulate a dense "scan" captured from that pose.
-For BoW3D, as its default configuration is tailored to the KITTI dataset, we only conducted experiments on KITTI and KITTI-360.
-Experiments involving our method and five handcrafted feature-based baseline approaches were executed on a laptop equipped with an Intel Core i7-10875H CPU @ 5.10GHz and 16GB RAM.
-For constructing the neural implicit representations, we used an RTX 2060 GPU for acceleration.
-The parameter values used in our method are listed in Table~\ref{tab1}.
+Our feature extraction method is manually applied to the submaps derived from the accumulated point clouds.
+To benchmark our approach, we selected six handcrafted feature extraction methods for comparison.
+These were evaluated on the selected datasets.
+The methods are Scan Context++~\cite{ref56}, M2DP~\cite{ref54}, NDT~\cite{ref81}, BoW3D~\cite{ref82}, Ring++~\cite{ref83}, and STD~\cite{ref18}.
+M2DP, NDT, BoW3D, and STD can be applied directly to the accumulated submaps.
+To ensure a fair comparison, we also applied the Scan Context++ and Ring++ methods to the submaps.
+For this purpose, we re-projected the accumulated submap points onto the middle frame of the submap.
+This step simulated a dense "scan" captured from that pose.
+BoW3D's default configuration targets the KITTI dataset; therefore, we conducted our experiments only on the KITTI and KITTI-360 datasets.
+All experiments were conducted on a laptop equipped with an Intel Core i7-10875H CPU at 5.10 GHz and 16GB RAM.
+We utilized an RTX 2060 GPU for acceleration during the construction of the neural implicit representations.
+The parameter values used in our method are listed in supplementary material.